ionic-enterprise/tutorials/docs/portals/training/ios/04-dismissing-the-portal.md

 ## What's next

 The pub/sub mechanism available within the Portals library is ideal for simple use cases, such as allowing a web app presented through a Portal to request native navigation.
+However, it is not suitable for more complex use cases.
 In the next step of this module, you will learn about Capacitor plugins, which also communicate bi-directionally, but in a more structured manner suitable for complex use cases.